Cray-HPE/docs-csm/operations/kubernetes/encryption/README.md

     ```

     The output shows that the `current` key and `goal` keys are in agreement.
 This indicates that all secret data in `etcd`
     is now encrypted with this key provider's name.
+This indicates that all secret data in etcd is now encrypted with this key provider's name.

 ## Forcing encryption